island-is/island.is/apps/services/auth/personal-representative-public/README.md

-Personal Representative Public
+# Personal Representative Public

 ## About

-This service provides third-party service providers with information about personal representatives and their rights.
+This service provides third-party service providers with information about personal representatives and their delegated rights.

 ## Context

-The Public API for the Personal Representative Database allows service providers, not using Digital Iceland's login service, to access information about personal representatives and their clients.
-This enables personal representatives to access services on behalf of clients based on granted rights.
+The Personal Representative Public API allows service providers, not using Digital Iceland’s login, to access information about personal representatives and their clients.
+This enables representatives to access services on behalf of clients per their contract and connection.

-Service providers must use secure logins and can only query for data related to logged-in users.
+Service providers must use secure logins and query only for logged-in users.

 ### Example of Connections